ncats/translator-modules/biocwl/README.md

 ## Quickstart

-Follow the instructions for [putting Translator Modules on the system path](#placing-modules-on-the-path).
+Follow the instructions for [preparing the workflow modules for use](#preparing-the-workflow-modules-for-use).
 Then in the project directory, run

 ```bash